glynester/cv/README.md

 <li>Bowling scorecard - Javascript</li>
 </ul>

-Prior to training at Makers Academy, I also created an app using php, javascript and mysql.
+Prior to training at Makers Academy, I also created a number of web applications using php, javascript and mysql - e.g. see "Expense Sharing App" below.

 <div id="Demo-Sites"><h2><a href="#TOC">Demo Sites</a></h2></div>
 <ul>